NCronJob-Dev/NCronJob/README.md

 1. Instant jobs - just run a job right away (or with a small delay; or with a given date and time)
 2. Cron jobs - schedule a job using a cron expression

+The whole documentation can be found here: [NCronJob Documentation](https://linkdotnet.github.io/NCronJob/)

 - [NCronJob](#ncronjob)
   - [Features](#features)
   - [Not features](#not-features)